Last Updated on 08/07/2023 by Barney

 Can you burn Garden Weeds?

 There are two sides to this case.
-In most cases, burning weeds is fine, if you’re using something like a weed burner, which is made for this exact case.
+In most cases, burning weeds is fine, if you’re using something like a weed burner, which is made for this purpose.
 However, if you were planning on using garden weeds in a fire pit, or another fire-based system to burn them away then it might not be the best idea.

 Garden weeds tend to have irritant oil in them called urushiol, which can release fumes into the air.
 By doing so, can cause you lung irritation and severe allergic respiratory problems should you be affected by this.